 Hello from Erin and Yi!
-As New Yorkers we want to pay special attention and reverence to this year's 20th anniversary of the 9/11 attacks.
+As New Yorkers we pay special attention and reverence to the anniversary of the 9/11 attacks.
 We know this time can be over whelming with emotion.
 To help provide some proactive focus we are sharing with you some of the actions we will be taking to remember 9/11.

 Watch a documentary.
-The History Channel has created three films commemorating the 20th anniversary of the September 11 attacks, The History Channel will premiere the specials; Rise and Fall: The World Trade Center on Friday, September 10, 9/11: Four Flights on Saturday, September 11 and 9/11: I Was There on Saturday, September 11.
+Last year the History Channel has created three films commemorating the 20th anniversary of the September 11 attacks. if you re open to these kind of reminder, look for these titles for well done and documented films to watch: Rise and Fall: The World Trade Center.
+9/11: Four Flights, 9/11: I Was There.
 Each giving further story and perspective on the attacks.

 Check out the History Channel for airing times.
 Of course these specials are filled the reality of the attacks.
-Please use discretion when deciding what is best for children.
+Please use discretion when deciding what is best for you and children.
 I personally will not be showing documentaries to my children.
-Because Yi and I live in New York City our children are knowledgable about the attacks and we have plans in place for emergencies.
+Because Yi and I live in New York City our children are knowledgable about the attacks.
+We have plans in place for emergencies and ways to cope with their potential travel anxiety.
+(Which does happen.)

 A moment of silence: Six moments of silence mark the times when each of the World Trade Center towers was struck, when each tower fell, and the times corresponding to the attack at the Pentagon, and the crash of United Airlines Flight 93 in Pennsylvania.